 Discover classes, events, tours, and groups that fit your interests.

-Home > Be Healthy > Health Library > Retinal Detachment
+Home > Be Healthy > Health Library > Retinal detachment

 Retinal detachment means that the retina—a thin layer of nerve tissue at the back of your eye—has detached, or pulled away.
-This can lead to vision loss and blindness, but surgery can often restore good vision.
+This can lead to vision loss and blindness.

 To learn more about Healthwise, visit Healthwise.org.